dtcenter/MET/docs/Users_Guide/mode.rst

 The **multivar_intensity_flag** entry appears only in the **MODEMultivarConfig_default** file.
 This option is paired with the **multivar_logic** entry, and can take on a value of TRUE or FALSE for each **field**.
 In the multivar case, super objects are created using the **multivar_logic** settings.
 For each input for which **multivar_intensity_flag** is TRUE, the input is masked to be non-missing only within the super objects, and traditional mode is run on that masked input.
 For each input for which **multivar_intensity_flag** is FALSE, the input is skipped over.
 If all the multivar_intensity_flag values are FALSE, traditional mode output is created for the super objects, but with no intensity information.

 _____________________

 .. code-block:: none

-   multivar_name = "Precip";
+   multivar_name = "Super";

 The **multivar_name** entry appears only in the **MODEMultivarConfig_default** file.
 This option is used only when the multivar option is enabled, and only when all **multivar_intensity_flag** values are FALSE.
 It can be thought of as an identifier for the multivariate super object.
 It shows up in output files names and content.
-If not set the default value is "Super".
-It can be set separately for forecasts and observations, or as a common value for both.
+It can be set separately for forecasts and observations or as a common value for both.

 _____________________